 Exodus 20:15 simply and bluntly commands everybody on earth: "You shall not steal."

 That commandment, all by itself seems clear enough, but it has very important ramifications to life because God affirms in and through this commandment a right that we Americans take for granted because we live with this right without much thinking about it.
-It is God's affirmation that every human being has the right to private property, and that others have no right granted by God to take that property from them without God-given lawful permission.
+It is God's affirmation that every human being has the right to private property, and that others have no right granted by God to take that property from them without God-given, lawful permission.

-On the other hand, Communist tell the world that owning property is theft.
+On the other hand, Communists tell the world that owning property is theft.
 In other words, everything belongs to everybody.
 Not so, by a long shot.
 The Bible tells us that the earth is the Lord's, and the fullness thereof, and He gives it to whomsoever He pleases.
 In addition, He extends the right to all men to work lawfully to pursue ownership of their own private property.

 Once one understands this commandment, it removes any doubt whatever that Communism, in which all property is owned collectively by the State, is a form of government that has His approval.
 But in every nation on earth, in every village, the possession of property is considered as proof of a person's worth.
-Now whether the property is wife, cattle, chickens, sheep, automobile, houses, land, or industry, people can look at the property and say, "Hey!
+Now whether the property is wives, cattle, chickens, sheep, automobile, houses, land, or industry, people can look at the property and say, "Hey!
 He must be something.
 Look at all that he has."

-In every community there are those who are clever, industrious, and cheerful, and because of these qualities they always seem to be on top of things and at the right place at the right time.
+In every community there are those who are clever, industrious, and careful, and because of these qualities they always seem to be on top of things and at the right place at the right time.
 Sometimes these people become owners of substantial amounts of property, while in the same community, at the same time, there are those who are disadvantaged for whatever reason it might be.
 They may be lazy, unintelligent, undisciplined, or turned off (as we might say today) and these people very rarely ever possess, let alone accumulate, substantial amounts of property.

 Now everybody, in his heart of hearts, wants property, but how to get that property is all too often the critical issue.
 Ones who have little or no property do not generally deny the right of those who have property to possess the property, but they may very seriously question how and by what means the property-holder got possession of the property in the first place.
 Very serious, deeply emotional and bloody national revolutions have been waged over such matters.
 In such cases the disadvantaged accuses the advantaged property-holder that he got his property because he used questionable "legal" means to gain the property.
 The disadvantaged then feels that this justifies him to use any means at his disposal to take the property from the advantaged.

 This commandment covers much more that mere thievery.
 It includes the careless damage that is done to another's property, the fraudulent retention of it through carelessness or of indifference.
-It also delves into the question of whether wealth was required fairly in business or whether people are getting a fair share of the good things of life.
+It also delves into the question of whether wealth was acquired fairly in business or whether people are getting a fair share of the good things of life.
 It poses the question: Is the rich man rich because of merit, or have the rules of the game been cleverly, avariciously and unlawfully tilted in his favor so that the few privileged can continuously steal from the powerless?
 This specific principle is one of the central themes of the book of Amos because it shows that the abuse of this commandment is a major reason God's wrath is falling on the people of Israel.

 Let us begin with scripture in the book of Leviticus and establish a couple of things right off here.